-Nikon D7500 versus Sony A7R III
+Nikon D7500 vs Sony A7R III

-The Nikon D7500 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in April 2017 and October 2017.
+The Nikon D7500 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in April 2017 and October 2017.
 The D7500 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7500) and a full frame (A7R III) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (14 percent) than the Nikon D7500.
 Moreover, the A7R III is markedly lighter (10 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.